FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 IS RAPPELLING SAFE?

 Although a rappel tour is full of excitement and thrills, your guides’ first priority is safety.
-That’s why your tour group size is small (maximum size of 8), with two guides assigned to each group.
+That’s why your tour group size is small (maximum size of 8, or smaller, based on COVID-related mandates), with two guides assigned to each group.
 Your guides are highly-trained in canyoneering techniques, first aid, swift water rescue and wilderness rescue.
 They receive ongoing training during the year, and maintain certification in Red Cross CPR.
 Our courses and equipment are monitored daily and equipment is carefully evaluated and retired when appropriate.
 When heavy rains and severe weather cause the streams to flood, we use the rappel stations that are a safe distance from the water.
 And everyone wears a helmet from the tour’s start to finish.
 These are a few of the precautions that make a Rappel Maui tour safer than a day at the beach.
 Read these related posts on questions about Rappel Maui, why the tour is safe, how we keep it safe, and what kind of excitement you can expect from a day in the rainforest.

 DO I NEED TO BE SUPER ATHLETIC TO DO THE RAPPELLING TOUR?